Wellbeing studio based in Keynsham offering holistic treatments including massage, reflexology and more. We look forward to welcoming you soon.

 Treatment generally lasts for 45 minutes to an hour, though shorter reflexology sessions may be more appropriate in some instances

-By choosing a reflexologist who is an FHT member, you can be confident that I am professionally trained, qualified and insured.
-I am also listed on the FHT Complementary Healthcare Therapist Register, as reflexology is considered a form of complementary healthcare.
+By choosing us as your reflexologist, you can be confident that they are professionally trained, qualified and insured.
+Some of our therapists are also listed on the FHT Complementary Healthcare Therapist Register, as reflexology is considered a form of complementary healthcare.